Can You Get a VA Loan with Bad Credit?

 How to Qualify for a VA Loan with Bad Credit

-While the VA itself doesn’t set a minimum credit score, lenders often have specific requirements.
+While the VA itself doesn’t have a set a minimum credit score, lenders set their own specific requirements and these vary from lender to lender.
 However, there are strategies to boost your chances of approval:

 - Work with a Specialized Lender: Some lenders specialize in VA loans for veterans with lower credit scores.